Multiscale Simulations of Complex Systems by Learning their Effective Dynamics: Comparison Measures

 Assume that a model is used to predict a spatiotemporal field $y(x,t)$, at discrete state $x_i$ and time $t_j$ locations.
 Predicted values from a model (neural network, etc.) are denoted with $\tilde{y}$, while the groundtruth (simulation of the equations with a solver based on first principles) with $y$.
 The normalized absolute difference (NAD) between the model output and the groundtruth is defined as

 where $N_x$ is the dimensionality of the discretized state $x$.
 The NAD depends on the time $t_j$.
 The mean NAD (MNAD) is given by the mean over time of the NAD score, i.e.

-where $N_T$ is the number of timesteps considered.
-The MNAD is used in the deterministic FitzHugh-Nagumo equation to measure the prediction error of LED and compare it with the state of the art.
+where $N_T$ is the number of time-steps considered.
+The MNAD is used in the FitzHugh-Nagumo equation, and the Kuramoto-Sivashinsky equation, to quantify the prediction accuracy of LED and benchmark against other methods (e.g. other propagators on the latent space) or against other equation-free variants.